briggsb9/agw-pbrouting-appserv-auth/README.md

     - Finally, make sure your app is configured to accept requests at the specified path.
 For Windows App Services, this can be done by mapping a [virtual directory](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal#map-a-url-path-to-a-directory) to the path.
 For Linux, this can be done by updating the app routes in your code.

 >[!NOTE]
-> One aspect not well documented is the value of "apiPrefix".
-It should match your app path to ensure Easy Auth respects the path-based routing.
-I've included this above for clarity.
+> One aspect that is not well-documented is the impact of the apiPrefix setting within file-based configuration.
+Without setting this value, Easy Auth will redirect to the root domain, disregarding your path-based routing configuration.
+To ensure correct routing, modify the apiPrefix value to match your app's path, as shown in the auth.json example above.

 ---